suzannewright/digiscot.github.io/pages/projects/toryglen-community-base.md

 ### Project description

-IT suite refurbishment to support the development of Toryglen Digital Base and its work teaching basic computer skills in the community.
+IT suite refurbishment to support the development of Toryglen Digital Base and its work teaching basic and Intermediate computer skills in the community.

 ## Project milestones